Martín Cortés (son of Malinche): Return to Mexico

-In September 1562, after a terrible voyage, Martín Cortés arrived into the port of San Francisco de Campeche.
-At the end of January 1562, Cortés and his two half brothers, the other Martín Cortés and Luis Cortés, sailed toward Vera Cruz, the city their father had founded a mere 44 years prior.
-By February, the Cortés brothers had reached their parents' former home and the birthplace of Martín Cortés, son of Malinche, Tenochtitlán.
-Being the heir of Hernán Cortés, Don Martín Cortés Zuñiga (the legitimate son, not the son of Malinche) was now the Marquis of the Valley of Oaxaca.
+In September 1562, after a terrible voyage, Cortés and his two half brothers, the other Martín and Luis, arrived into the port of San Francisco de Campeche.
+At the end of January 1562, they sailed toward Vera Cruz, the city their father had founded a mere 44 years prior.
+By February, the Cortés brothers had finally arrived Mexico city.
+Being the legitimate heir of Hernán Cortés, his half brother Don Martín Cortés Zuñiga was now the Marquis of the Valley of Oaxaca, and spend much of his time throwing great parties and hunting trips.
+The Mestizo, less inclined to partying, visited his half-sister María, daughter of Malinche, who died shortly after.
+He also fell ill, although he survived.

+In 1562, during the indigenous revolts for the new taxes imposed by visitador Jerónimo de Valderrama, Martín Cortés was appointed alguacil mayor of Ciudad de México on December 31, replacing Juan de Sámano.
+His job, in which he was supported by his brother Martín, entailed both justice and law enforcement, which he carried on with harshness, leading urban patrols formed by peninsulars and mestizos.
+He likely capitalized on his parents' prestige among the natives.
+In July 1564, he left the job, which was taken by Sámano again.

-In 1566, news arrived to Mexico that the leyes de encomienda or encomienda laws that changed the encomienda system that said at the death of the encomendero, all his properties would belong to the government and not the family of the deceased.
+In 1566, news arrived in Mexico that the leyes de encomienda or encomienda laws that changed the encomienda system said that at the death of the encomendero, all his properties would belong to the government and not the family of the deceased.
 In March 1566, Brothers Gil and Alonso de Ávila held a party at their home in Mexico.
 This was the spot where what would become known as the "marquis plot" supposedly occurred.
 The brothers had dressed as Mexican chieftains and paid homage to someone dressed as Hernán Cortés.
-To the Cortés brothers and their friends, this was simply a charade.
-However, the Spanish court in New Spain saw it as their attempt to overthrow them.
+To the Cortés brothers and their friends, this was simply a party stunt.
+However, the Spanish court in New Spain saw it as a veiled sign of an attempt to overthrow them.